CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/SNMP-Server-Set-and-Unset-Commands.md

 ## nv set service snmp-server trap-destination \<trap-destination-id\> vrf \<vrf-name\> community-password \<community-password-id\>

-Configures the trap receiver IP address and VRF for SNMPv1 and SNMPv2c traps and the community password.
+Configures the trap receiver IP address and VRF for SNMPv1 and SNMPv2c traps, and the community password.

 ### Command Syntax